-- (1) No person shall construct, operate or maintain any submarine communications network, cable branch or cable landing station within the territorial waters of St Helena without obtaining a licence from the Governor. - (2) A person who intends to land or operate a cable branch within St Helena territorial waters for the purpose of connecting to an electronic communications network on St Helena shall first obtain a licence under this Ordinance, in addition to any other licence, approvals or permits required under the laws of St Helena. - (3) Subsection (1) does not apply in respect of the landing of a submarine communications network comprising one or more cables, cable branch or cable landing station owned by the Government.
+- (1) No person shall construct, operate or maintain any submarine communications network, cable branch or cable landing station on St Helena or within its territorial waters without obtaining a licence from the Governor. - (2) A person who intends to land or operate a cable branch within St Helena territorial waters for the purpose of connecting to an electronic communications network on St Helena shall first obtain a licence under this Ordinance, in addition to any other licence, approvals or permits required under the laws of St Helena. - (3) Subsection (1) does not apply in respect of the landing of a submarine communications network comprising one or more cables, cable branch or cable landing station owned by the Government.

-12. Cable landing station
+12. Equiano cable landing station